 Employers and their representatives have to be very careful about physical contact with their subordinates.
 Even a friendly hug may constitute sexual harassment under certain circumstances.
 However, sexual harassment is not only physical.
 It can also be verbal i.e. asking personal questions of a sexual nature, or pictorial i.e. sexually implicit or suggestive photos or videos.
 Amorous or sexually explicit emails or phone calls may also constitute sexual harassment.

 It is not easy to prove sexual harassment, especially if there are no witnesses to the incident.
 If you believe that you are a victim of sexual harassment in the workplace, and received no support from management regarding the issue, you may have to explore your legal options.
 Talk with experienced sexual harassment attorneys in New York to get their advice.

 Whether you are filing a personal injury or a social security disability benefits claims, your doctor will be your most valuable ally on par with your lawyer.
-As pointed out on the website of the Law Offices of Vic Feazell, P.C., one of the requirements of a personal injury claim is that you are seriously injured, and you can only prove this based solely on your doctor’s expert opinion.
+As pointed out on the website of the Cazayoux Ewing Law Firm, one of the requirements of a personal injury claim is that you are seriously injured, and you can only prove this based solely on your doctor’s expert opinion.
 The same thing applies in a disability benefit claim.

 Both your lawyer and the Social Security Administration (SSA) will rely on the medical evidence from the hospital records and your doctor’s report to determine the extent of your injury.
 In most cases, you will have to ensure that they receive the needed documents to expedite your case.
 Incomplete or inaccurate medical documents can seriously damage your chances of winning your claim.